GIFT (Generations in Faith Together)

 GIFT: Generations in Faith Together is our intergenerational, family-based faith formation program.
 Our sessions will be IN PERSON this year.
 GIFT is scheduled on Sundays, between September and May, approximately two times per month and will be held from 12:00 to 1:00 pm.

 We are excited to announce that for the next three years, our GIFT curriculum will focus on the Bible.
 We’ll be using a series called, Faith Stories to guide our sessions.
 This curriculum is organized in a three-year cycle similar to that of our liturgical year.
-The first year of Faith Stories, in 2021-2022 was called God Calls and introduces the Creator God and Hebrew Scripture (Old Testament).
-This year, we embark on Year two (2022-2023) is called Jesus Lives and presents the gospel story – the life, death and resurrection of Jesus.
-Year three (2023-2024) is called Spirit With Us and illustrates the work of the Spirit with stories from the Acts of the Apostles, the Epistles, and the lives of the saints and modern believers.
+The first year of Faith Stories, in 2021-2022 was called God Calls and introduced the Creator God and Hebrew Scripture (Old Testament).
+This year, we embark on Year two (2022-2023) which is called Jesus Lives and presents the Gospel story – the life, death and resurrection of Jesus.
+And next year (2023-2024) is called Spirit With Us and will illustrate the work of the Spirit with stories from the Acts of the Apostles, the Epistles, and the lives of the saints and modern believers.